St Botolph's Aldgate: Nineteenth century

 The interior was redecorated by John Francis Bentley, the architect of Westminster Cathedral in the late 19th century.

 St Botolph's was often referred to as the "Church of Prostitutes" in the late Victorian period.
 The church is sited on an island surrounded by roadways and it was usual in these times to be suspicious of women standing on street corners.
 They were easy targets for the police, and to escape arrest the prostitutes would parade around the island, now occupied by the church and Aldgate tube station.

 The earliest record of the churchyard is in 1230; by 1875 it was being used as a public open space.
 The landscape gardener Fanny Wilkinson laid it out as a public garden in 1892.
 A drinking fountain, still extant, was installed in 1906 to the memory of the philanthropist Frederic Mocatta.

 The parish was united with that of Holy Trinity, Minories when it closed in 1899.
 St Botolph's inherited from that church a preserved head, reputed to be that of Henry Grey, 1st Duke of Suffolk, who had been executed for treason by Queen Mary I in 1554.
 During an archaeological investigation of the crypt in 1990, a preserved head, reputed to be Grey's, was rediscovered and buried in the churchyard.

+It is mentioned in the traditional rhyme "Oranges and Lemons" (18th century): 'Old Father Baldpate, Say the slow bells at Aldgate.'
+"Bald-pate" means "bald head," referencing Botolph's tonsure as a monk.
+It may also be an allusion to the glans penis, as St Botolph's was notorious in the 18th and 19th centuries for being a meeting-place for prostitutes and their clients, earning it the nickname "Church of Prostitutes."

 Twentieth century

 The church was severely bombed at intervals during the Blitz in the Second World War.
 The church was designated a Grade I listed building on 4 January 1950.

 Following its restoration by Rodney Tatchell, the church was much damaged by an unexplained fire in 1965, necessitating further restoration.

 St Botolph's was rehallowed on 8 November 1966 by the Bishop of London, in the presence of Queen Elizabeth The Queen Mother and Sir Robert Bellinger, the Lord Mayor of London, who attended in state.

-In the early 1970s, the crypt of the church served as a homeless shelter at night and by day a youth club for Asian boys.
+In the early 1970s, the crypt of the church served as a homeless shelter at night, and by day a youth club for Asian boys.